-In the diagram below, AC represents a door, with its hinge at A. Clearly a force F applied at C will have a greater turning effect than the same force applied at B.
+(2) In the diagram below, AC represents a door, with its hinge at A. Clearly a force F applied at C will have a greater turning effect than the same force applied at B.

-The turning effect of the force at C (its 'moment about A') is defined to be -F(2a) (as anti-clockwise moments are deemed to be positive).
+The turning effect of the force at C (its moment) is defined to be -F(2a)

-More generally, the moment of a force \underline{F} about a point A is defined to be $|\underline{F}| \times$ the shortest distance of the line of action of \underline{F} from A, with a negative sign if the turning is in a clockwise sense.
+More generally, it is the magnitude of the force \times the perpendicular (ie shortest) distance of the line of action of the force from A (ie the point about which 'moments are taken'), with a negative sign if the turning is in a clockwise sense.

-[Note: The vector specification of a force (ie its magnitude and direction) is not sufficient: we also need to know the line along which it acts.
-This can be determined from a particular point where the force acts (together with the direction of the force).]
+[Note: The vector specification of a force (ie its magnitude and direction) is not sufficient for dealing with rigid bodies: we also need to know the line along which it acts.
+This could be determined from a particular point where the force acts (together with the direction of the force).]

-The unit of a moment of a force is Nm.
+The unit of a moment of a force is the Nm.